- For Parents

 Elementary Program Includes:

 Similar to the elementary school, the middle school curriculum includes language arts, math, science and social studies, physical education, art, music and coding.
-Classrooms also are equipped with large interactive white boards and individual laptops.
+Classrooms are also equipped with large interactive white boards and individual laptops.

 As the students progress, the primary goals shift from foundational learning to “learning to learn”, self-advocacy, independence and higher level executive functioning.
 Additional classes are held on topics such as Social Skills and Advocacy.
 These are a lifelong skills and essential tools for students with learning differences and their ability to transition to more traditional schools.